-I was actually thinking about when you were even younger, like aged 6 or 7…
+I was actually referring to when you were even younger, like aged 6 or 7.

 It was always the same, I didn’t even know what a doctor or an architect was when I was 7 years old, so I just sang, I wasn’t part of the grown-up world yet, so I did what made me feel good without thinking that it could become a job one day, and then when it all happened suddenly, I happily jumped on it!

 Ours is not a job because we don’t wake up in the morning and go to the office.
-We dedicate our lives to music, we dedicate all our days to music, we have no actual days off, we never watch the clock: music transports us into its world and I believe that if I had to tell you how many days in my life I think I’ve “worked” now that we are 28 years old, I think that I’ve never worked a day in my life.
-This is what I love to do, this is what we love to do, all this requires a lot of time, effort and things that we have to give up to make this happen, but we are consciously aware of our privilege to be able to do what we love to do, and we think we’ll never stop – and all we hope is that this path that we have taken will never end, but rather it will continue to grow.
+We dedicate our lives to music, we dedicate all our days to music, we have no actual days off, and we never watch the clock: music transports us into its world and I believe that if I had to tell you how many days in my life I think I’ve “worked”, I think that I’ve never worked a day in my life.
+This is what I love to do, this is what we all love to do, all this requires a lot of time, effort and things that we have to give up to make this happen, but we are consciously aware of our privilege to be able to do what we love to do, and we think we’ll never stop – and all we hope is that this path that we have taken will never end, but rather it will continue to grow.

-Is there anything you think you’ve lost or missed from your childhood?
-What did it mean to grow up this way?
+Is there something you feel you lost or missed out on in your childhood?
+How was it to grow up this way?

-As long as life gives you what you want, you never lose or miss anything.
+As long as life gives you what you want, you never lose or miss out on anything.
 There is nothing you lose because there is nothing you can do to change what has already happened, so the great privilege in life is having the peace of mind to be able to turn your passion into a job.
-Then, of course, we spent less time playing with our friends at the park when we were kids, and certainly, we did not go to university – but we attend another type of university: the university of life experience.
-All the experiences you do in life will turn you into a different person; if I hadn’t been a singer, I would have surely been a different person and I don’t regret anything – I don’t have any regrets or grudges.
+Then, of course, we spent less time playing at the park with friends when we were kids, and certainly, we did not go to university – but we attend another type of university: the university of life.
+All the experiences you do in your life will shape you into a different person; if I hadn’t been a singer, I would have surely been a different person and I don’t regret anything – I don’t have any regrets or grudges.

 Personally, I can say that the Covid lockdown made me realise many things regarding day-to-day life and the daily routine of waking up in the morning, going to the gym, have breakfast: this has never existed for us because in normal times we take one plane a day, we’re always touring and doing promotion, it’s a completely different life.
 For us, our everyday life is to travel, to perform, to make concerts and make music.
-And so I would say that yes, maybe I don’t have many friends, I’ve got like three or four friends, but they are enough for me because they contribute to making me find that inner balance I can have thanks to the people who love me and thanks to my family.
-And I obviously hope to create a family of my own in the future; we are guys with important core values we were transmitted by the people around us, and this is great.
+And so I would say that yes, maybe I don’t have many friends, I’ve got like three or four friends, but they are enough for me because they contribute to making me find that inner balance I can have thanks to my family and the people who love me.
+And I obviously hope to create a family of my own in the future; we are guys with important core values inspired by the people around us.